sahabpardaz/spring-boot-rest-commons/doc/security.md

 ```

 Because we have not set an authenticator callback, the default (basic HTTP authentication) is enabled.
 Now when
-processing a request , we can read the `SecurityContext` to see the user/pass that is automatically extracted from the
+processing a request, we can read the `SecurityContext` to see the user/pass that is automatically extracted from the
 authorization header.

 ```java